-The summer bloom over the Northern Ross Sea exhibits a persistent asymmetric spatial distribution with higher biomass over PB compared to MB.
-Differences in the strength of mean circulation and the tides driven by the local topography of each bank are likely to influence the vertical supply of iron and the residence time of the phytoplankton communities in the surface waters.
-Stronger tides over MB support a wider and more distinct bottom mixed layer with stronger currents that scour the seafloor.
-This inhibits the production of sedimentary sources of Fe that could otherwise serve as an iron source to the surface.
-In the water column, greater exchange with surrounding water masses led to deeper, less defined mixed layers that potentially limit those populations compared to the longer resided and shallow mixed layers observed over PB.
-Overall the more quiescent conditions observed over and around PB were more conducive to support the higher mid-summer biomass feature repeatedly observed over this bathymetric feature.
-The water column stability, proximity of silty sediments, and longer residence time maintained by weaker currents of PB leads to the persistent asymmetry in the observed blooms over each bank.
+528 The summer bloom over the Northern Ross Sea exhibits a persistent asymmetric 529 spatial distribution with higher biomass over PB compared to MB.
+Differences in the 530 strength of mean circulation and the tides driven by the local topography of each bank are 531 likely to influence the vertical supply of iron and the residence time of the phytoplankton 532 communities in the surface waters.
+Stronger tides over MB support a wider and more 533 distinct bottom mixed layer with stronger currents that scour the seafloor.
+This inhibits 534 both the production of sedimentary sources of Fe that could otherwise serve as an iron 535 source to the surface and the vertical exchange from the bottom boundary 536 layer into the waters above.
+In the water column, greater exchange with surrounding 537 water masses and deeper, less defined mixed layers potentially limit those populations 538 compared to the longer resided and shallow mixed layers observed over PB.
+Overall the 539 more quiescent conditions observed over and around PB were more conducive to support 540 the higher mid-summer biomass feature repeatedly observed over this bathymetric 541 feature.
+The water column stability, proximity of silty sediments, and longer residence 542 time maintained by weaker currents of PB leads to the persistent asymmetry in the

+543 observed blooms over each bank.

-Acknowledgements
+545 Acknowledgements

-The NSF Office of Polar Programs supported the Slocum Enhanced Adaptive Fe Algal Research in the Ross Sea (SEAFAReRS) project (ANT-0839039 to Kohut, Kustka, Milligan, and White; ANT-0839024 to Measures; and ANT-0838921 to Lam).
-We would also like to thank the entire crew of the RVIB Nathaniel B. Palmer for their support throughout the cruise and the Raytheon Polar Services personnel for logistical assistance.
-In addition, we are grateful to John Kerfoot (Rutgers) for the glider processing before and after the deployment.
-This article was prepared while Hiscock was employed at Princeton University.
-The opinions expressed in this article are the author's own and do not necessarily represent the views or policies of the U.S. Environmental Protection Agency.
+546 The NSF Office of Polar Programs supported the Slocum Enhanced Adaptive 547 Fe Algal Research in the Ross Sea (SEAFAReRS) project (ANT-0839039 to Kohut, 548 Kustka, Milligan, and White; ANT-0839024 to Measures; and ANT-0838921 to Lam).
+549 We would also like to thank the entire crew of the RVIB Nathaniel B. Palmer for their 550 support throughout the cruise and the Raytheon Polar Services personnel for logistical 551 assistance.
+In addition, we are grateful to John Kerfoot (Rutgers) for the glider processing 552 before and after the deployment and to Robert Chant and Eli Hinter for their insight and 553 guidance.
+We would also like to thank the two anonymous reviewers whose helpful 554 critique contributed to the final version of the manuscript.
+This article was prepared 555 while Hiscock was employed at Princeton University.
+The opinions expressed in this 556 article are the author's own and do not necessarily represent the views or policies of the 557 U.S. Environmental Protection Agency.
+558 559 560 561 562 563